joble02/snapchat/README.md

 Command to see the status of a friend.
 Enter id of the friend in place of [input].

-	snapchat send_snap [input] -l [location]
+	snapchat send_snap [input] -l [location] -d [duration]

 Command to send snaps.
 Enter the snapchat id of the person you want to send to in place of [input].
 Put the path of of the file you want to send in [location].
+Enter the view duration instead of [duration].

 ## Things to add